Collegiate secret societies in North America: Duke University

 Two current secret societies at Duke are the Trident Society and the Old Trinity Club.
 The Old Trinity Club is rumored to have started when an editor-in-chief of the Duke Chronicle was passed up for membership and decided to create his rival society.
 The Old Trinity Club is the most visible society on campus today, as its members are seen walking around campus wearing black graduation gowns and sunglasses on certain days of the year; they follow a set pattern, holding their arms in symbols in the air and routinely stopping and shouting "Eruditio et Religio."
 A November 2007 edition of Rival Magazine quoted Associate Vice President for Student Affairs and Dean of Students, Sue Wasiolek T'r76, claiming that "the Old Trinity Club has died, or at least in terms of its original manifestation.
 The way it manifests today is very different than when it was at its finest."
 It is said that students do not take society seriously, viewing it more as a social fraternity than a secret society.

 For years, there were rumors of a secret society called "TS" on campus as a continuation of the Order of the Red Friars' original mission.
 Only recently has it come to light that "TS" stands for Trident Society.
 This society keeps the strictest silence about its membership and mission.
 As such, its members are not well-known on campus.
 The secrecy around this group drove Samantha Lachman to investigate the society in 2013.
 Her subsequent article, "Trasked with Secrecy", revealed many of the secrets of the group.
 She discovered the names of several prominent members, that the red roses & white carnations sometimes found at the base of the James B. Duke statue on West Campus are their calling card, and even that they have uninhibited access to the Duke University Chapel for their Initiation Rites.

 Emory University

-Emory University in Atlanta, Georgia has five secret societies, including the Paladin Society, Ducemus, Speculum, and Order of Ammon.
+Emory University in Atlanta, Georgia has five secret societies, including the Ducemus, DVS.
+Senior Honor Society, Paladin Society, Speculum, and Order of Ammon.
+DVS reveals its members names at graduation.
 In 2021, Ducemus was accused of attempting to manipulate Emory's student government elections by a member of its legislature, which led to a trial presided by the student judicial council.
 The accusatory plaintiff claimed that members of the secret society, who allegedly held positions in student government and various student organizations, attempted to sway the elections in their favor and secure positions for their members.
 The student judicial council ruled in the plaintiff's favor and disqualified the allegedly Ducemus-backed candidates.